hacs/documentation/documentation/basic/updates.md

 HACS will check for updates to installed elements:

 - At startup.
-- Every 30 minutes after HA startup.
+- Every 2 hours after HA startup.

 ## Everything else

 HACS will check for updates to every element:

 - At startup
-- Every 800 minutes after HA startup.
+- Every 25 hours after HA startup.

 ## Manually trigger updates